Miklakapi/PathFinder/README.md

 # PathFinder
->Application that shows the path finder.
+>Application that shows the path finder algorithm.

 ## Table of Contents
 * [General info](#general-info)